KarlMeierMattern/Full-Stack/ReactJS.md

             return <button onClick={HandleClick}>Like</button>
         }

+> [!CAUTION]
-- React expects you to never modify state directly.
+> React expects you to never modify state directly.
 Instead always use `this.setState()` when state changes occur passing in an object with key-value pairs.
-- The keys are your state properties and the values are the updated state data.
+> The keys are your state properties and the values are the updated state data.

         this.setState({
           username: 'Lewis'
         });

+- A **stateless functional component** is any function you write which accepts props and returns JSX.
+- A **stateless component**, on the other hand, is a class that extends `React.Component`, but does not use internal state.
+- Finally, a **stateful component** is a class component that does maintain its own internal state.
+You may see stateful components referred to simply as components or React components.

+---

 - React has a set of functions called hooks.
 Hooks allow you to add additional logic such as state to your components.
 You can think of state as any information in your UI that changes over time, usually triggered by user interaction.
 - You can use state to store and increment the number of times a user has clicked a "Like" button for example.
 - The React hook used to manage state is called `useState()`.